sink-archive/tzdb/API.md

 Get the timezone object of a user by an external ID

-## POST `/acct/create?origin=...&offset=...`

-Create an account with the given origin and offset.

-In this WIP version of this spec, you can just create accounts, but in future this will likely require Cloudflare Turnstile.

-## POST `/acct/modify?origin=...&offset=...` (AUTHED)

-Modify the timezone you have set for your current user.

-## DELETE `/acct/delete` (AUTHED)

-Be careful!
-If authed, instantly deletes your account irreversibly.

-Please provide adequate user safeguards in your UI.

 ## POST `/:service/assoc?token=...` (AUTHED)

 Links your account on the given service to TZDB.